abimaelmartell/dotfiles/README.md

 * `ln -s ~/.dotfiles/vim ~/.vim`
 * `ln -s ~/.dotfiles/vim/vimrc ~/.vimrc`
 * `ln -s ~/.dotfiles/fonts ~/.fonts`
+Also you need to rebuild the font cache

 if you are using zsh
 * `ln -s ~/.dotfiles/zshrc ~/.zshrc`